 3-50-1.
 H. Poincaré à T. J. J. See, extract, English translation

-[06.07.1911]11endnote: 1 In an article that was published in November, 1911, the astronomer T.J.J.
-See published an extract of a letter he had received during the summer of 1911 from Poincaré.
-The extract was probably translated to English by See.
+[06.07.1911]11endnote: 1 In November, 1911, the astronomer T.J.J.
+See published an extract of a letter he had received during the summer from Poincaré.
+The extract was probably translated to English by See himself.
+The manuscript of Poincaré’s letter has not been located; it is not among See’s papers at the Library of Congress.

 Writing to me from Paris under date of July 6, 1911, this incomparable mathematician says: